mikesdatawork/101-series/data-science/README.md

 # Data Science Command Cheat Sheets

-Commands for data manipulation, analysis, visualization, and machine learning.
+Commands and operations for data analysis, visualization, statistical modeling, and data processing.

 ## Available Cheat Sheets

-- [Coming soon] Add cheat sheets to this category
+Cheat sheets for data science tools and libraries will be added here as they are created.

 ## Purpose